 Rob Hazelip (aka Robert Forrest)

-Robert is the owner and founder of Impact Creative Arts Academy.
+Owner and founder of Impact Creative Arts Academy

-Alexandria comes to us from Milwaukee, Wisconsin where her dance story began.
-She began dancing at age 5 at Lakeshore Dance in Port Washington, Wisconsin.
-During her school-years Alexandria participated in Tap, Ballet, Jazz, Lyrical, Pointe, Hip Hop, the Company team, the Competition team, and School Dance team.
-Alexandria was accepted into the "nationally acclaimed" University of Wisconsin-Milwaukee Dance Program "with a concentration on" the Modern style of dance.
-Alexandria "then" spent a year at the University of Texas at El Paso (UTEP) for a yearlong Ballet Intensive.
+Alexandria comes to us from Milwaukee, WI where her dance story began at age 5.
+During her school-years at Lakeshore Dance in Port Washington Alexandria participated in Tap, Ballet, Jazz, Lyrical, Pointe, Hip Hop, the Company team, the Competition team, and School Dance team.
+Alexandria was accepted into the nationally acclaimed University of Wisconsin-Milwaukee Dance Program with a concentration on the Modern style of dance.
+Alexandria then spent a year at the University of Texas at El Paso (UTEP) for a yearlong Ballet Intensive.
 During summer breaks she choreographed for Danceworks Inc. which partners with local artists to create performance pieces.
-After graduating college with a Bachelor of Fine Arts, Alexandria spent "several" years training dancers at (coincidentally) Impact Performing Arts Center in Port Washington, Wisconsin under a former Chicago based Company dancer.
+After graduating college with a Bachelor of Fine Arts, Alexandria spent several years training dancers at (coincidentally) Impact Performing Arts Center in Port Washington, WI under a former Chicago based Company dancer.
 She has experience choreographing solos, duets, and groups in Ballet, Jazz, and Modern for competitions.

 Alexandria is very excited to bring her "fresh, new" style to our corner of South Carolina.
 She looks forward to learning and growing with us at Impact and introducing her unique blend of classical technique and modern style that they may have never experienced before.

 Brooke Robinson comes from a family of musicians and dancers of every generation and has been performing her entire life.
 She has been a part of several choirs and volunteers frequently to teach adults and children about what is most special to her.
 Music.